crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 For this assignment, you can work in teams of 3-4 people.
 Your final project will require that you work in groups, so this is a good chance for you to form a group and test out whether you want to work with those people.

-You have five options for academic papers that you can replicate:
+You have seven options for academic papers that you can replicate:

 * [Demographics of Mechanical Turk](readings/downloads/platform/demographics-of-mturk.pdf) by Panos Ipeirotis
-* [Exploring Iterative and Parallel Human Computation Processes](readings/downloads/programming/iterative-and-parallel-processing-in-hcomp.pdf) by Greg Little, Lydia B. Chilton, Max Goldman, and Robert C. Miller
+* [Exploring Iterative and Parallel Human Computation Processes](readings/downloads/programming/iterative-and-parallel-processing-in-hcomp.pdf) by Greg Little, Lydia B. Chilton, Max Goldman, and Robert C. Miller**
 * [Labeling Images with a Computer Game](readings/downloads/gwap/ESP.pdf) by Luis von Ahn and Laura Dabbish
+* [Fast, Cheap, and Creative: Evaluating Translation Quality Using Amazon’s Mechanical Turk](https://www.cis.upenn.edu/~ccb/publications/mechanical-turk-for-machine-translation-evaluation.pdf) by Chris Callison-Burch
+* [Sprout: Crowd-Powered Task Design for Crowdsourcing](https://aiweb.cs.washington.edu/ai/pubs/bragg-uist18.pdf) by Jonathan Bragg, Mausam, Daniel S. Weld
 * [Financial Incentives and the Performance of Crowds](readings/downloads/econ/financial-incentives-and-the-performance-of-crowds.pdf) by Winter Mason and Duncan Watts
 * [Crowds in Two Seconds: Enabling Realtime Crowd-Powered Interfaces](readings/downloads/hci/adrenaline.pdf) by Michael Bernstein, Joel Brandt, Rob Miller, and David Karger

+** Please note that the [Turkit](http://up.csail.mit.edu/turkit/) software package referened in this paper is no longer maintained

 I have sorted the papers roughly in an order of how difficult they will be to replicate.
 Because the difficulty level varies, and because I don't want to read 50 demographic studies of Mechanical Turk, I'm going to award different maximum point values to them based on their difficulties.
 You can choose whichever one you want to work on.

 * Demographics of Mechanical Turk -- 3 points maximum (4 points max if you run the demographic survey on both MTurk and CrowdFlower and contrast the two)
 * Exploring Iterative and Parallel Human Computation Processes -- 5 points maximum
 * Labeling Images with a Computer Game -- 5 points maximum
+* Fast, Cheap, and Creative: Evaluating Translation Quality Using Amazon's Mechanical Turk -- 5 points maximum
+* Sprout: Crowd-Powered Task Design for Crowdsourcing -- 5 points maximum
 * Financial Incentives and the Performance of Crowds -- 6 points maximum
 * Crowds in Two Seconds: Enabling Realtime Crowd-Powered Interfaces -- 7 points maximum